Days of Action Against Violence Against Women

 Outside the University of Montpellier:

-- Let's stop violence: here.
+- Let's stop the violence: here.

 - Portal for reporting gender-based and sexual violence: here.

-- Police alert by text message: 114.
+- Police alert via text message: 114.

 - Information Center on Women’s and Family Rights (CIDFF):

-Counseling services with a psychologist and lawyer.
+Counseling sessions with a psychologist and a lawyer.

 Ms. Fatiha Bounoua, 06 74 94 49 73.